 Attendance of Clinical Education courses is vital to the success of the student in the radiologic technology program.
-Clinical time permits the student to meet the program's learning outcomes and to provide the experience necessary to become a professional in medical imaging.
+Clinical time permits the student to meet the program's learning outcomes and to become competent and proficient in the cognitive, affective, and psychomotor domains of learning.
+The clinical site provides the experience necessary to become a professional in medical imaging.